Isfanchik16/MyPython/README.txt

-My All Mini Projects in Python
+My All Mini Projects in Python.